Cake Budget

 This is normal!
 Assigning doesn’t change Safe-to-Spend if the transaction was already in your account balance.
 It just moves it from “unallocated” to “allocated to a slice.”

-• Slice didn’t have enough money to cover the transaction
+• The slice doesn’t have enough balance to cover the transaction

 Solution:

-• Use Move Funds to transfer money from another slice
+2. Use Move Funds to transfer money from Safe-to-Spend or another slice

 Issue: Can’t find the transaction to assign